-In this section, we first recall the concepts of planar rooted forests~\mcite{Sta97} and decorated planar rooted forests~\mcite{Foi02, Guo09}.
-We then give a new way to decorate planar rooted forests that generalises the ones introduced and studied in~\mcite{Foi02, Guo09, ZGG16}.
-We also define a coproduct on our decorated planar rooted forests to equip them with a coalgebraic structrue, with an eye toward constructing an $\epsilon$-unitary bialgebra on them.
+In this section, we first recall the concepts of planar rooted forests~\cite{Sta97} and decorated planar rooted forests~\cite{Foi02, Guo09}.
+We then give a new way to decorate planar rooted forests that generalises the ones introduced and studied in~\cite{Foi02, Guo09, ZGG16}.
+We also define a coproduct on our decorated planar rooted forests to equip them with a coalgebraic structure, with an eye toward constructing an $\epsilon$-unitary bialgebra on them.